SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - sAdhuvAy – being good. goodness for Sabdham (vEdham, word) means revealing the meaning as it is.
 Alternatively, sAdhuvAy (goodness) could be seen as adjective for pugazh (qualities of emperumAn).

-- sAdhuvAy nin pugazhin thagai allAl piRidhu illai – neither does it not go beyond your auspicious qualities nor can it experience emperumAn fully.
-[Another explanation] As said in SrIrangarAja sthavam 1.20 “… varshabindhOrivAbdhau sabandhAth svAthmalAbha: …” (when rain-drop falls into the ocean, it becomes worthy), when a rain-drop falls into the ocean, it does not pervade all of the ocean! it does not become extinct either [By reaching the ocean, the rain-drop’s goal is reached; similarly by praising emperumAn, one’s true nature is established].
+- sAdhuvAy nin pugazhin thagai allAl piRidhu illai – neither does it go beyond your auspicious qualities nor can it experience emperumAn fully.
+[Another explanation] As said in SrIrangarAja sthavam 1.20 “… varshabindhOrivAbdhau sabandhAth svAthmalAbha: …” (when rain-drop falls into the ocean, it becomes worthy), when a rain-drop falls into the ocean, it does not pervade all of the ocean!
+It does not become extinct either [By reaching the ocean, the rain-drop’s goal is reached; similarly by praising emperumAn, one’s true nature is established].

 - pUvin mEl … – Only when pirAtti (SrI mahAlakshmi) is separated, the decorated flowers would be dried.
 Her togetherness with emperumAn which is a decoration on top of the decoration (that was explained previously) – is that within the limits of my praise?
 Oh one who has the divine chest which is the abode of SrI mahAlakshmi who felt the lotus flower to be too hot (in comparison to your divine chest)!
 If only sIthA pirAtti had ever returned to mithilA after marrying SrI rAma [which never happened], SrI mahAlakshmi would consider leaving his divine chest and returning to the lotus flower which was her birth place.